 Under the GSK Agreement, we have granted exclusive rights to GSK with respect to the identification, development and commercialization of drugs until fiscal 2023 and, if GSK exercises its option to extend, until fiscal 2024, subject to certain limited exceptions.
 During the discovery term of the GSK Agreement, we are restricted from granting similar rights to other parties.
 This exclusivity currently limits our ability to enter into strategic drug discovery collaborations with other third parties.
 To the extent we seek additional collaboration opportunities in the future, we will face significant competition.
 Collaborations are complex and time-consuming to negotiate and document.
 In addition, there have been a significant number of business combinations among large pharmaceutical companies that have resulted in a reduced number of potential future collaborators.
 Whether we reach a definitive agreement for a collaboration will depend, among other things, upon our assessment of the collaborator's resources and expertise, the terms and conditions of the proposed collaboration and the proposed collaborator's evaluation of a number of factors.
 In addition, there have been a significant number of recent business combinations among large pharmaceutical companies that have resulted in a reduced number of potential future collaborators.
 We may not be able to negotiate collaborations on a timely basis, on acceptable terms, or at all.
-If we are unable to successfully enter into collaborations in the future, we may have to curtail our drug discovery and development activities including reducing or delaying individual development programs, potential commercialization plans, or any sales or marketing activities for a drug.
+If we are unable to successfully enter into collaborations in the future, we may have to curtail our drug discovery and development activities for a drug.
 We may also have to increase our expenditures and undertake development or commercialization activities at our own expense.
-If we elect to increase our expenditures to fund development or commercialization activities on our own, we may need to obtain additional capital, which may not be available to us on
+If we elect to increase our expenditures to fund development or commercialization activities on our own, we may need to obtain additional capital, which may not be available to us on acceptable terms, or at all.
+If we do not have sufficient funds, we may not be able to further develop our drugs or bring them to marke